lightningtgc/material-refresh/README.md

 <script src='jQuery.js'></script>
 ```

-Actually, we will combine and compress all the css or js, depend on your needs.
+Usually, we will combine and compress all the css or js, depend on your needs.

 You can also install it via [Bower](https://github.com/bower/bower) or [npm](https://www.npmjs.com/):